-We have reviewed the audit report issued by a certified public accounting (CPA) firm on Coulee Medical Center's financial statements and compliance with federal grant requirements for the fiscal year ended December 31, 2015.
+We have reviewed the audit report issued by a certified public accounting (CPA) firm on the Coulee Medical Center's financial statements and compliance with federal grant requirements for the fiscal years ended December 31, 2016 and 2015.
+The District contracted with the CPA firm for this audit under an agreement with the State Auditor's Office.